HosamRashed/Training_Provider_Management_System/README.md

 ## Contact

-For inquiries or support, feel free to contact our team at [team@example.com](mailto:team@example.com).
+For inquiries or support, feel free to contact via my email: hosam.wrr1234@gmail.com or using one of my social media accounts.

-Embrace innovation, efficiency, and connectivity with the Training Provider Management System.
-Empower training providers, instructors, and students to thrive in the realm of education.